MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 the number of generated points does not exceed the slice limit set by `sliceMaxPoints`.

+### `--trisoupQuantizationBits=INT-VALUE|INT-VALUE-LIST`
+Number of bits used for quantization of position of trisoup vertices along edges.

+### `--trisoupCentroidResidualEnabled=0|1`
+Controls the activation of coding residual position value for centroid vertex in trisoup coding.

+### `--trisoupHaloEnabled=0|1`
+Controls the activation of using halo around trisoup triangles for ray tracing.

+### `--trisoupFineRayTracingEnabled=0|1`
+Controls the activation of additional ray tracing from non-integer origin.

+### `--trisoupImprovedEncoderEnabled=0|1`
+(Encoder only)
+Controls the activation of improved determination of trisoup vertex position.

 ### `--predGeomSort=INT-VALUE`
 Point order used to construct predictive geometry trees.
 Requires `geomTreeType=1`.